Edit

 ColdFusion Version Security

-It is important to note that Adobe ColdFusion versions prior to version 10+, and all Railo server versions, have inherent security flaws that are not and will not be addressed.
+It is important to note that end of life versions of Adobe ColdFusion, and all Railo server versions, have inherent security flaws that are not and will not be addressed.
 These weaknesses can be, and very often are, primary attack vectors for exploitation of those insecure systems.

 It is also important to note that Adobe, and Lucee, regularly release security patches for those application servers and you should regularly ensure that your server is on the latest security point release to avoid being the target of potential hackers.
 Likewise, much of the underlying infrastructure of these application servers, including Java, Tomcat, Apache, nginx, etc. also have security releases and it is important to keep these underlying services up to date with the latest security point release.